NUST-Machine-Intelligence-Laboratory/Advanced-Softly-Update-Drop/README.md

 Network Architecture
 --------------------
-The architecture of our proposed peer-learning model is as follows
+The architecture of our proposed model is as follows
 ![network](network.png)

 Installation